February has been a busy month. I’ve done a lot of writing, but it hasn’t been blog posts.

-There is also a pledge that you take (OK, this bit is a bit tongue-in-cheek, but I think it's a nice touch), which goes like this:
+There is also a pledge that you take (OK, this bit is a bit corny, but I think it’s a nice touch), which goes like this:

 I, Denise, clearly see the benefits of InCoWriMo participation, not only to me personally, but also to those who will receive my correspondence.
 InCoWriMo is a beneficial endeavour and worthy of my full attention.
 I hereby pledge to hand-write and mail/deliver one letter, card, note or postcard every day during the month of February.

 And so I stocked up on cards and writing paper, drew out a tracker in my Bullet Journal to record my efforts and got writing.

 Writing is hard!